-my boys LOVE shark week. i am not sure how they have become so obsessed with sharks, but we have been watching the Discovery Channel's Shark Week shows the past few night. the boys have also been begging to make shark themed food. yesterday we made a watermelon shark. and today we made Shark Chocolate Bark.
+We LOVE shark week over here.
+I'm not sure how we've become so obsessed with sharks, but we have been watching the Discovery Channel's Shark Week shows the past few night. the boys have also been begging to make shark themed food. yesterday we made a watermelon shark. and today we made Shark Chocolate Bark.

 it turned out pretty cool! and it was easy to make. i put together this quick tutorial on how to make it. plus, the recipe is easy enough for kids to make.